lz233/Calculator_AllWinnerA50/readme.md

 - Allwinner FEL mode

-  Power off the device, press on the 'UPDATE' button and then connect to PC and click the 'POWER' button 5-10 times, your device will go to FEL mode.
+  Power off the device, press on the 'UPDATE' button, then connect to PC and click the 'POWER' button 5-10 times, your device will go to FEL mode.
 Use [Sunxi-tools](https://github.com/linux-sunxi/sunxi-tools) to perform further steps.

   ![](art/board.webp)